TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 ### Section

 Zola uses the directory structure to determine the site structure.
 Each child directory in the `content` directory represents a section if it contains an `_index.md` file.
 The `_index.md` file stores both the metadata and the content of a section.
 For example, the content in `content/blog/_index.md` is shown on `https://mywebsite.com/blog/`.
-If a directory does not contain an `_index.md` file, no section will be created, but Markdown files within that directory will still create pages (known as orphan pages).
+If a directory doesn't contain an `_index.md` file, no section will be created, but Markdown files within that directory will still create pages (known as orphan pages).
 Note that the `content` directory itself creates a main content section, regardless the existence of an `_index.md` file inside the directory, and if `content/_index.md` is created, its content is shown on `https://mywebsite.com/`.

 #### Front matter